Known locally as the Halfway Wreck.

 The merchant vessel Medoc was launched on 30th May 1930 at the yard of D. & W. Henderson & Co.
-Ltd. in Glasgow as yard number 902; she was an 83m long steam coaster, 1166 grt with a 188 hp triple expansion engine and a single boiler, registered number 91452 or 91467.
-Medoc was built for her owners Worms, Josse & Cie in Le Havre, France, along with her sister the Pomerol, both named after famous wine growing regions.
-The Medoc was mainly used to ship cargo between Le Havre in France and ports in Scandinavia.
+Ltd. in Glasgow as yard No. 902; she was an 83m long coaster with a triple-expansion steam engine.
+Medoc’s official number was initially 91452 but later changed to 91467.
+Medoc was built for her owners, Worms, Josse & Cie in Le Havre, along with her sister, the Pomerol, both named after famous wine-growing regions in France.
+Medoc was used to ship cargo between Le Havre in France and ports in Scandinavia.
+After war had been declared in 1939, Medoc was taken into service by the French as a patrol ship with pennant P24 along with her sister Pomerol as P25.
+Little is known about her early war service other than that she captured a Danish freighter called Helene on 10th April 1940.

 The only surviving officer from the ship was the First Lieutenant, William Sobey.
-Of a complement of 87 officers and men, 39 lost their lives including the Polish Commander (1st class) Stankiewicz, Lt.
+Of a complement of 87 officers and men, 39 lost their lives, including the Polish Commander (1st class) Stankiewicz, Lt.
 Terence O’Shanohun RNR, T/Lt.
 Herbert J. Murray RNVR, 36 British ratings, a Polish Midshipman and a Polish Leading Seaman; the casualties are listed at the end of this page.

-This was an unusual cause of loss as the majority of aerial torpedo incidents registered by British Air Intelligence in 1940 took place in the North Sea off Northumberland and Scotland, with the sole exception being the sinking of the Medoc.
-The Medoc was lost on the day before the loss of the armed trawler HMT Elk and only 19 days after the loss of her FNFL sister ship FS Poulmic, both sunk by mines just south of Plymouth Breakwater.
+This was an unusual cause of loss as most aerial torpedo incidents registered by British Air Intelligence in 1940 took place in the North Sea off Northumberland and Scotland, with the sole exception being the sinking of the Medoc.
+The Medoc was sunk on the day before the armed trawler HMT Elk

 Royal Navy